nanvel/blog/2015/11/python-the-language.md

 ### Metaprogramming

+Metaprogramming - when program modifies its code while running.

 Class metaprogramming is the art of creating or customizing classes at runtime.

 Means that we manage object creation, for example: create a class using ```type()``` or overriding ```__new__()``` method to return alternative object instance instead of creating new.